Green infrastructure and access to nature

 Information to inform development of county-wide environmental agenda.

-The National Planning Policy Framework (2021) defines Green Infrastructure (GI) as “a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.”
+“a network of multi-functional green and blue spaces and other natural features, urban and rural, which is capable of delivering a wide range of environmental, economic, health and wellbeing benefits for nature, climate, local and wider communities and prosperity.”

 An effective GI approach should consider and integrate all the different opportunities to bring nature and green spaces into peoples’ lives.
-These can include links to the rights of way network, sustainable drainage systems, tree planting in public spaces, green roofs and green walls.
-Green infrastructure should link to more traditional infrastructure such as roads, footways and cycle paths.
-There is a strong link between GI and ‘blue’ infrastructure such as lakes, ponds, rivers and canals.
+This network includes familiar features such as street trees, parks, gardens, wildlife areas, waterways and sustainable drainage systems that benefit our day-to-day life.
+It also links to the public rights of way network, green roofs and green walls or improvements proposed as part of the Local Nature Recovery Strategy (LNRS) and Nature Recovery Plans.
+Green infrastructure should complement infrastructure such as roads, footways and cycle paths.

 The county’s GI assets are under the ownership and control of many different people and organisations including landowners, farmers and land-managers, communities, companies, local authorities and third sector organisations.
 Partnership working and effective co-ordination of efforts are required to bring the different elements of GI together.